dfinity/interface-spec/spec/index.md

 -   If the `wasm_module` starts with byte sequence `[0x1f, 0x8b, 0x08]`, the system parses `wasm_module` as a gzip-compressed WebAssembly binary.

-The optional `sender_canister_version` parameter can contain the caller’s canister version.
-If provided, its value must be equal to `ic0.canister_version`.

-### IC method `uninstall_code`
+### IC method `uninstall_code` {\#ic-uninstall\_code}

-This method removes a canister’s code and state, making the canister *empty* again.
+This method removes a canister's code and state, making the canister *empty* again.

 Only controllers of the canister can uninstall code.

-Uninstalling a canister’s code will reject all calls that the canister has not yet responded to, and drop the canister’s code and state.
+Uninstalling a canister's code will reject all calls that the canister has not yet responded to, and drop the canister's code and state.
 Outstanding responses to the canister will not be processed, even if they arrive after code has been installed again.

 The canister is now [empty](#canister-lifecycle).
 In particular, any incoming or queued calls will be rejected.

 A canister after *uninstalling* retains its *cycles* balance, *controllers*, status, and allocations.

-The optional `sender_canister_version` parameter can contain the caller’s canister version.
-If provided, its value must be equal to `ic0.canister_version`.

-### IC method `canister_status`
+### IC method `canister_status` {\#ic-canister\_status}

 Indicates various information about the canister.
 It contains: